storm-software/storm-themes/README.md

 > You can also use any of the plugins above to generate libraries as well.

 Libraries are shareable across libraries and applications.
-They can be imported from `@storm-ops/my-lib`.
+They can be imported from `@storm-stack/my-lib`.

 ## Code Scaffolding

-Run `nx g @nx/react:component my-component --project=storm-ops` to generate a new component.
+Run `nx g @nx/react:component my-component --project=storm-stack` to generate a new component.
 <br /><br />

 # Testing